Ppjose/everlifeai.github.io/docs/developer-resources/getting-started/dev-setup.md

     │       │       └── # Bundled skills are installed here
     │       └── elife-stellar
-    └── skills      # Created when the Node is started the first time └── # Any skills you install or develop will be placed here
+    └── skills      # Created when the Node is started the first time

 If you experience any problems please have a look at the sections [Developer FAQ](dev-faq.md) and [Support and Troubleshooting](dev-support.md) in this Wiki.